FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 5.1 The Anniversary Reel Upsell

-Email every wedding client 45 days before their first anniversary with a $295 anniversary reel — a 90-second re-edit with new music, new color grade, and one unused angle.
-Conversion rate: 28%.
-On 300 weddings shot over 3 years, that is $25K/year of pure-margin recurring revenue from already-paid-for footage.
+Email every wedding client 45 days before their first anniversary with a $295 anniversary reel — a 90-second re-edit with new music, a fresh color grade, and one unused angle.
+Conversions in the 20–30% range are realistic.
+Across 300 weddings shot over 3 years, that compounds into roughly $25K/year of high-margin recurring revenue from footage you already own.

 5.2 Corporate Retainers Are The Real Recurring Revenue